MathiasDyhr/image-data-extraction-pipeline/README.md

 - image preprocessing and cropping
 - retraining of text-recognition models

+---

 ## Pipeline Overview

 <img src="images/pipeline.png" width="800">

-The pipeline combines scene text detection (CRAFT), perspective correction, and OCR-based recognition.
+The pipeline combines scene text detection (CRAFT), perspective correction, and OCR-based recognition (CRNN / EasyOCR-style models) to extract serial numbers from hardware inspection images captured in real-world environments.

 ---

+## Project Goal

+The objective was to reduce manual quality-assurance work by automating the extraction of hardware serial numbers from images captured in real-world conditions.

+Typical challenges included:

+- inconsistent lighting
+- camera angle/perspective distortion
+- motion blur and low image quality
+- noisy backgrounds
+- variable text and barcode visibility

+---

-## Example Input
+## Example Input Image

 <img src="images/example_input.png" width="500">

-Example image of an electrical cabinet where the serial number must be extracted.
+Example image from a hardware inspection process.
+The goal is to automatically extract the serial number from the device inside the cabinet.

 ---